nextflow-io/nextflow/docs/azure.md

 }
 ```

-The files in the File share are available to the task in the directory: `<YOUR MOUNT DESTINATION>/<YOUR SOURCE FILE SHARE NAME>`.
+The files in the File share are available to the task in the directory: `<YOUR MOUNT DESTINATION>`.

 For instance, given the following configuration: